 Concerns should be raised with either the class teacher or Headteacher.
-Complainants should not approach individual governors to raise concerns or complaints.
+Complainants should not approach individual local school board members to raise concerns or complaints.
 They have no power to act on an individual basis, unless specifically designated to investigate by the CEO, and it may also prevent them from considering complaints at Stage 3 of the procedure.